 The surname Pauli comes from the personal name Paolo, the Italian equivalent of Paul.
 The popularity of this name was originally due to the fact that during the Christian era, people often named their children after saints and biblical figures.

 Early Origins of the Pauli family

 The surname Pauli was first found in the port city of Genoa.
 Early records list the physician Gherardo de Paolo, as "one of the 12 wisest men in Genoa in 1315."

-Important Dates for the Pauli family
+Early History of the Pauli family